mle86/php-wq/README.md

     If the execution results in any other `\Throwable`, no re-queueing will be attempted;
     the job will be buried immediately.
+    If the next job in the Work Queue is expired, it will be silently deleted
+    and the method will return `null`.
     Returns `$callback(Job)`'s return value on success (which might be `null`).
     Returns `null` if there was no job in the work queue to be executed.
     Will re-throw any exceptions/throwables from the `Job` class.